 I’m starting at the beginning.

 With my writing to date I have created a word document where I have pasted my work in order as best I can.
-I’ve done 3 things with this file for navigating my work to date.
+I’ve done three things with this file for navigating my work.

-1 – I’ve pasted the writing in sections of chapters as I currently see them to cluster story parts together which makes it easier to find the story part that I’m working on saving me time and frustration when looking for ‘that bit’.
+1 – I’ve pasted the writing in sections of chapters as I currently see them to cluster story parts together which makes it easier to find the story part that I’m working on to save me time and frustration when looking for ‘that bit’.

 2 – I’ve colour coded each piece of writing to help define different pieces that I’ve written over time, in part this has become unnecessary as I dissect and move the pieces about editing in new writing as I go.
 Colour coding has and still does help me to move through the writing referencing where I am at visually with colour though.